Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Evaluation

 \textbf{Generalized Threat Model.} Our threat model can be extended to weaker assumptions.
 We propose a generalized threat model where attackers can access only a small portion of the entire dataset and subsequently poison an even smaller subset of the accessed data.
 This extension broadens the clean-image backdoor threat to individual annotators with very limited dataset access.
 As shown in Fig. \ref{fig:weak}, when accessing only 10\% of the training dataset, \methodabb{} achieves an ASR of 90.3\% on CIFAR-10 and 68.2\% on CIFAR-100.
 In comparison, the current SOTA baseline FLIP achieves only 20.4\% and 1.3\% ASR on CIFAR-10 and CIFAR-100, respectively, with the same data access.

-\textbf{Other Vision Tasks.} Our method (\methodabb{}) is adaptable to various supervised vision tasks because C-InfoGAN is designed without specific assumptions about the target task.
-We simply adjust the label condition \( y \) for different tasks—using one-hot encoding for classification and no embedding for regression—enabling seamless adaptation.
+\textbf{Other Vision Tasks.} We evaluate whether \methodabb{} can be adapted to several supervised vision tasks by changing how the label condition \(y\) is represented---using one-hot encoding for classification and no embedding for regression.
 For multi-label classification, we compared our approach with CIB~\citep{chen2022cib} using a 5\% poison rate on the VOC07 and VOC12 datasets.
 As shown in Table \ref{tab:universal}, CIB achieves approximately 15\% higher ASR but significantly underperforms in Mean Average Precision (MAP), dropping by about 2\% overall and around 20\% for the source class.
 This reduction in MAP compromises its stealthiness.
-Additionally, our method extends to Image Regression and Semantic Segmentation tasks, where existing clean-image backdoors are ineffective.
-As illustrated in Table \ref{tab:universal}, our attack succeeds in these tasks, demonstrated by a substantial decrease in Attack Mean Square Error (AE) compared to the clean dataset.
+Additionally, we evaluate Image Regression and Semantic Segmentation, where the tested existing clean-image backdoors are ineffective.
+As illustrated in Table \ref{tab:universal}, our attack succeeds under these configurations, demonstrated by a substantial decrease in Attack Mean Square Error (AE) compared to the clean dataset.
 Detailed task configurations are provided in Appendix\ref{ap:universal}.